 In Depth: Meninges and Nerves

 The upper back is home to the thoracic vertebrae.
-These 12 vertebrae—along with others in the body—help protect the spinal cord, a long tube of nervous tissue connected to the brain.
-Because the spinal cord ends at the third or fourth lumbar vertebra in the lower back, the thoracic vertebrae house the largest part of the spinal cord.
-The brain and spinal cord make up the central nervous system, the communications tool within the body.
+These 12 vertebrae—along with others above it and below it —help protect the spinal cord, which is a long tube of nervous tissue connected to the brain.
+Because the spinal cord ends at the third or fourth lumbar vertebra in the lower back, the thoracic vertebrae contain the longest section of the spinal cord.
+The brain and spinal cord make up the central nervous system of the human body.

-As the spinal cord travels down the back from the brain, it branches to extend all over the body — to the tip of each finger and toe.
-The spinal cord consists of two tracts: ascending and descending.
+As the spinal cord travels down the back from the brain, it branches to extend throughout the body — to the tip of each finger and toe.
+The spinal cord consists of two tracts: the ascending and the descending.
 The ascending tract receives sensory information from nerves and sends it to the brain.
-The brain sends messages to the body through the descending tract.
-These messages tell muscles what they should do, whether it’s pulling a hand away from a hot surface or releasing blood to the genitals upon sexual arousal.
+The brain sends messages to the body via the descending tract.
+These messages tell muscles what they should do.

 - Dura mater, the outermost layer

 - Pia mater, the innermost layer closest to the spinal cord

 The thoracic nerves, those extending from the thoracic vertebrae, branch through the body to aid the organs and glands in the abdomen, torso, neck, and head.
 These nerves are part of the autonomic nervous system, or the system that controls functions such as heart rate, respiration, and other actions that do no require conscious thought.

 Important branches of the thoracic nerves include:

 - Intercostal nerves: These nerves travel to the shoulder, upper arm, and parts of the chest, abdomen, sternum, and groin.